-4 Communication at UCF
+3 Information Sources and Communication at UCF

-A good way to contact, your academic advisor, UCF instructors and admin staff is to visit them during office hours (published at the door of their office) or to send them an email for making an appointment.
-If you are not sure who to contact for a particular question, please write to las.consultation@ucf.uni-freiburg.de rather than sending the same email to many different people.
+Most information concerning the LAS program can be found online.
+In the following, we describe the most important information systems and share some communication tips for LAS students.
+A good way to contact UCF faculty and admin staff is to visit them during office hours or to send them an email.
+If you are not sure who to contact for a particular question, please write to las.consultation@ucf.uni-freiburg.de rather than send-ing the same email to many different people.